alifare/PepGo/README.md

 This project includes code from [Casanovo] (https://github.com/Noble-Lab/casanovo) licensed under the Apache License, Version 2.0.

-Model(N-terminal and C-terminal Transformers) files in .ckpt format can be downloade from https://doi.org/10.5281/zenodo.15031979
+Model(N-terminal and C-terminal Transformers) files in .ckpt format can be downloaded from https://doi.org/10.5281/zenodo.15031979